Influences and Heroes

 Lee Frost is a very successful photographer and writer.
 Lee is works with many different kinds of camera, from iPhone to Toy, traditional film to fully-featured DSLRs, approaching each type with enthusiasm to extract their creative potential.

-Elliott Erwitt is another of David’s heroes.
-The candid nature of many of his images, as well as their gentle humour and humanity, appeal to him greatly.
-David was very touched when the judge in a recent photography competition commented on David’s image ‘Poolside Cat’, featuring a cat skirting cautiously round a swimming pool, its coat pattern echoed by the reflections in the water, saying “Elliott would be proud”.
+The late, great Elliott Erwitt is another of my heroes.
+The candid nature of many of his images, as well as their gentle humour and humanity, appeal to greatly.
+I was very touched when the judge in a photography competition commented on my image ‘Poolside Cat‘ – featuring a cat skirting cautiously round a swimming pool – saying ‘Elliott would be proud’.